-Because of this, females typically attain a maximum weight of 1,200 lb (540 kg), males usually reach an upper-limit weight of roughly 1,600 lb (730 kg).
+Because of this, females typically attain a maximum weight of 1,200 lb (540 kg).
+Meanwhile, males usually reach an upper-limit weight of roughly 1,600 lb (730 kg).

-Their most distinctive and most noteworthy feature, of course, remains the extremely large horns.
+Its most distinctive and most noteworthy feature, of course, remains the extremely large horns.
 These grow honeycombed with blood vessels, to aid in cooling.
 Nature is amazing.

 The animal also often uses the horns with respectable effectiveness in defense of the individual or the young.
 The span of these incredible horns may be as much as 8 ft (2.4 m) from tip to tip.
 Now that is pretty impressive.